 NLCD tree canopy cover is a 30 m raster geospatial dataset that is available for the conterminous United States, coastal Alaska, Hawaii, and Puerto Rico.
 These data contain percent tree canopy estimates, as a continuous variable, for each pixel across all land covers and types and are generated by the United States Forest Service (USFS).
 The USFS derives tree canopy cover from multi-spectral Landsat imagery and other available ground and ancillary information.
-2011 and 2016 Forest canopy products are available for the Continental United States.
-2011 products are available for Alaska, Hawaii, and Puerto Rico with 2016 products for these areas currently in production.
+2011 and 2016 Forest canopy products are available for the Continental United States, coastal Alaska, Hawaii, and Puerto Rico.

 For additional information regarding creation of NLCD percent tree canopy products: